ucll-programming/course-material/docs/installation/windows/git.md

 # Git Installation (Windows)

-> **Important** Make sure you have Visual Studio Code installed before you install Git!
+> Make sure you have Visual Studio Code installed before you install Git!

 Downloading Git from the [official website](https://git-scm.com/download).
 Next, launch the installation.